 The app will include two splash screens when opened.
-The first splash screen will include a logo for the app (similar to the app's chosen icon, but larger and more detailed) and the name of the app, Kabul Municipality.
-The software developer will create and propose three separate splash screen logos, and the final logo will be chosen by the design team with input from Kabul Municipality.
-The second splash screen should include the Kabul Municipality logo as well as the logo of USAID (with a transparent background), available here: https://www.usaid.gov/branding/resources If left untouched, these screens should each remain for 1⁄2 second, but users should be able to click the screen to advance to the next screen.
-See examples from the Guatemala app below.
+The first splash screen will include a logo for the app (similar to the app's chosen icon, but larger and more detailed) and the name of the app, My City (شهر من - زما بنار).
+The software developer will create and propose three separate splash screen logos, and the final logo will be chosen by the design team with input from Regional Hub Municipalities.
+The second splash screen should include the Municipality logo as well as If left untouched, these screens should each remain for 1⁄2 second, but users should be able to click the screen to advance to the next screen.
 The color scheme is expected to change according to the rest of the design of the app.